-As we can all probably imagine, diamond dust isn’t great to inhale and it can lead to long term health complications—some of which end up being fatal.
-Think about it: diamonds are technically carbon, the exact same stuff that coal is made of which leads to countless deaths due to Black Lung.
+As you can imagine, diamond dust (technically carbon, like coal) isn’t great and it can lead to long term health complications (like Black Lung)—some of which end up being fatal.

 Diamond and precious metal mining and trade have been associated with several violent armed groups around the world.
-Gold and silver trading has even funded armed groups associated with massacres and systemic sexual violence against civilians.
+Gold and silver trading has even funded armed groups associated with massacres and systemic sexual violence.

 These conflicts come from both individual groups and government forces that abuse their power.
-In 2015, Angolese government soldiers tortured and murdered civilians in an attempt to control diamond mines.
+For example, the Angolese government soldiers tortured and murdered civilians in an attempt to control diamond mines.

-While consumer demands have started to change the landscape in which these conflicts occur, there’s still a lot of work that needs to be done.
-Even with a push from groups like Human Rights Watch, most brands still fail to ensure that their products are truly conflict-free.
+While consumer demands have started to change the landscape in which these conflicts occur, there’s still a a huge problem.
+Even with the likes of Human Rights Watch, most brands fail to ensure that their products are truly conflict-free.

-WHAT TO DO ABOUT UNETHICAL JEWELRY AS A CONSUMER:
+WHAT TO DO ABOUT JEWELRY AS A CONSUMER?

 DON’T BUY ANYTHING AT ALL

 Can you borrow instead of buy?
 Do you really need new bling?
-Is there something you already have that can do the trick?
+Is there something else you can wear?

 BUY SECONDHAND JEWELRY

-Vintage stores are great for unique and quality pieces of jewelry.
-Check out our list of online thrift shops including some excellent vintage stores like Etsy and Vestiaire Collective and options like Poshmark, for more up-to-date jewelry that someone simply doesn’t want anymore.
+Check out some excellent vintage stores like Etsy and Vestiaire Collective, for jewelry that someone simply doesn’t want anymore.